 Home > Incubation & Hatching Geese

-We can apply many of the techniques we have learned when incubating chicken eggs to hatching goose eggs, providing we make adjustments to the incubation period, temperature, and humidity.
+We can apply many of the techniques we have learned when incubating chicken eggs to hatch goose eggs, providing we adjust the incubation period, temperature, and humidity.

 Getting the correct egg weight loss by adjusting the humidity over the incubation period is particularly important.
 This can be challenging with smaller incubators, although I have found some medium-sized incubators will hatch goose eggs successfully with care.